 Win the Partner’s Commitment

 Onboarding a partner into the program is a very important series of steps.
 A full onboarding methodology should cover the period until a partner is fully proficient and successful within the program.
 This could be as long as 1 year or 18 months, depending on the product and program.
-However, the first 90 days of the process is the most critical, research from CompTIA – the voice of Information Technology – shows that if vendor’s fail to engage and onboard a partner in the first 90 days of a relationship, the likelihood of success with that partner is greatly diminished.
+However, the first 90 days of the process are the most critical.
+Research from CompTIA – the voice of Information Technology – shows that if vendors fail to engage and onboard a partner in the first 90 days of a relationship, the likelihood of success with that partner is greatly diminished.

 Developing Partner Success